unisave-cloud/asset/Assets/UnisaveFixture/TemplateChangelogs/SteamMicrotransactions.md

 # Steam microtransactions

-## TODOs
+## 0.9.2

-- add `public string playerEntityId;` to the transaction entity and assign it to `Auth.Id()` during transaction initiation.
-And during transaction finalization check that it remained the same. `null` value is ok, authentication is not a prerequisite for microtransactions.
+Added ID of the authenticated player's entity.

+What has changed:

+- The `SteamTransactionEntity` now contains the field `public string authenticatedPlayerId;`
+- The field is assigned in `SteamPurchasingServerFacet.InitiateTransaction` right after transaction validation and it is assigned to the current `Auth.Id()` value.

 ## 0.9.0